What spam filters does MX Guarddog use?

-- RBL Blacklists We subscribe to several RBL (real-time black list) to see if the sender's address is on any blacklists.
+- RBL Blocklists We subscribe to several RBL (real-time black list) to see if the sender's address is on any blocklists.
 We constantly adjust sensitivity, and validate with multiple sources to confirm if an address is a known spammer.

 - Greylisting A modified version of greylisting has been implemented on all MX Guarddog servers, which prevents spam bots from sending huge amounts of email.
 Most spam bots try and deliver email the fastest way possible, when they are told to come back later they simply give up.
 Real email servers must comply with delivery RFCs that indicate they must retry after a first delivery error.